 What is web accessibility?
-This is a difficult question to answer, but my short answer is:
+This is a difficult question to answer in brief, but my short answer is:

 An accessible web page makes all pertinent content available to any person who wants it regardless of their abilities or browsing technology.